Organic foods have grown increasingly popular over the last 2 decades. In fact, U.S. consumers spent $56 billion on organic produce in 2020 (1).

 If you decide to choose organic, it’s important to look for the USDA organic seal.

 Also, watch for these statements on food labels, so you can identify food that is truly organically grown:

-- Made with Organic: At least 70% of the ingredients are organic.
+- Made with organic ingredients.
+At least 70% of the ingredients are organic.

-Consuming organic food may also reduce your exposure to artificial chemicals, hormones and antibiotic-resistant bacteria.
+Consuming organic food may reduce your exposure to artificial chemicals, added hormones, and antibiotic-resistant bacteria.

-Whether to buy organic is a choice you should make based on your personal preferences and values.
+Whether to buy organic is a choice you should make based on your personal preferences.